-M. I..
-Sherman, the well known author and writer says: Glad your summer vacation was so resting, and yet so active.
+M. L. Sherman, the well known author and writer says: Glad your summer vacation was so resting, and yet so active.
 May your work in the future, though up hill, be successful, is the wish of your friend and brother.

-S. M. Smitla, of East Portland, Or., writes: I attended the New Era Camp Meeting.
+S. M. Smith, of East Portland, Or., writes: I attended the New Era Cauzo Meeting.
 I found from 300 to 500 people assembled there.
-I met and tested several very good mediums, and heard several very fine sneakers.
+I met and tested several very good mediums, and heard several very cures lineumatism, Negralgia, lineumatic Gout, General De-bility, Catarrh, and all disorders caused by a thin and im-poverished or corrupted condition of the blood; expelling the blood poisons from the system, enriching and renewing the blood, and restoring its vitalizing power.